VCityTeam/UD-SV/Vocabulary/Readme.md

 ### CIM - City Information Modelling

 CIM has no official definition to this day.
-It can be seen as an evolution from GIS, where the main difference will be that the object, at a city scale, will evolve from physical object to relationnal object (example : with raster, we only know the place and id of each object).
+It can be seen as an evolution from GIS, where the main difference will be that the object, at a city scale, will evolve from physical object to relational object (example : with raster, we only know the place and id of each object).
 The objective here is to have a similar process as the BIM but for City Object in order to obtain information and relation between object to facilitate analysis, decision making, communication around urbanism.

 ---

 ## Framework

----
-**bib** :
----
 ### GIS - geographic information system

 FR: **SIG** ou **système d'information géographique**